tkachikoti/DevOps-Course-Starter/README.md

 $ docker build --target production --tag todo-app:prod .
 $ docker run --env-file .env --publish 127.0.0.1:5000:8000 todo-app:prod
 ```

-This will start a production container for your application.

 ## Running the Tests